liezzzlll/liezzzlll/poetry.md

 A morning of croissants, of laughter and sips,\
 Mimosa-drenched memories at our fingertips.\
 Rain tapping our tent, our canvas love-scent,\
-This journey's most joyful of trips.
+This is a journey I'll never forget.

 Sailing through psychedelic love, my heart is so light.\
 With you by my side, every moment feels so right.\
-~XXXXXX~, with you, every star shines so bright,\
+Bb, with you, every star shines so bright,\
 In the canvas of our memories, you paint the most beautiful sight.

 A scenic drive with kite surfers on the view,\
-Drenched in rain, love's brew.\
+Your hand on my thigh, my soul renewed.\
-With every bite we shared, the universe echoed,\
+With every bite we shared, the universe sang along,\
-"I am so in love with you."
+Because with you, even mundane noise turns into a song.

 Hiding from the bugs, under the covers we cuddled tight,\
 Feeling your warmth, chasing away the night.\
-Tabs popped, the world breathed anew,\
+Lil papers on our tongue, the world a breath-taking sight,\
 In the ocean of love, we take flight.

 Sailing on the waves of our psychedelic song,\
 With you, every right feels like it can't be wrong.\
-~XXXXXX~, in your arms, is where I truly belong,\
+Bb, in your arms, is where I truly belong,\
 In the artwork of our memories, where our love is strong.

 Sun-kissed, we danced in the water's embrace,\